rakhimov/scram/doc/scram_coding_standards.rst

 * Function output parameters are not pointers but references.
 * Function input-then-output parameter ordering is not strict.
 * GUI front-end source files are a mix of the Qt style and Google style.
+* C++11 features are not allowed.
+Only Boost features are used instead.

 The quality of the code is checked by the following tools:
 ==========================================================